 Autologous breast reconstruction is an important addition to the reconstructive armamentarium.
 Since there are more options for donor sites and patients can avoid an internal or external prosthesis it may allow more patients to choose mastectomy, allowing them to have clinical screening and avoid mammograms.
 There is a significant psychological impact of the loss of a breast and performing reconstruction can help by enabling patients to have improved self-confidence and mental health.

 Plastic surgeons are always involved in breast reconstruction.
 However, they must work very closely with the oncologic breast surgeon to determine the best treatment path for the patient.
 For free flaps, the skin incision/excision is typically planned by both teams, so that the resection can be oncologic, but also as cosmetically sensitive as possible.
 Other specialists including radiation oncologists and medical oncologists are also part of the patient's care team and plans for chemotherapy and radiation impact reconstruction timing and choice.
-Patients with very complex diagnoses are frequently discussed at a multidisciplinary tumor board to determine their best options.
+Patients with very complex diagnoses are frequently discussed at an interprofessional tumor board to determine their best options.
 It is also necessary to have an excellent nursing team who are specialty trained to monitor free flaps and can alert the plastic surgeon immediately if there is a problem.
-The interporfessional approach is the best means by twhich to increase optimal patient care and satisfaction, as well as minimizing risks and complications.
+The interprofessional approach is the best means by which to increase optimal patient care and satisfaction, as well as minimizing risks and complications.
 [Level V]